qrvey/partner-portal/docs-v2/software-developer/architecture.md

 <div style={{textAlign: "justify"}}>

 This article discusses the architecture of the Qrvey platform and how all of our components work together to deliver on the promise of a unified, all-in-one data solution.
+If you are new to Qrvey, first see [Introduction to the Qrvey Platform](../getting-started/intro-to-qrvey.md).

 ## Working with the Qrvey platform

 There are three main ways to interact with the Qrvey platform.
-First, we offer a robust API that allows for direct interaction with all of Qrvey's functions for data collection, analytics, automation and information distribution.
+First, we offer a robust API that allows for direct interaction with all of Qrvey's functions for data collection, analytics, automation, and information distribution.
 Second, we offer a suite of pre-built widgets to simplify the process of embedding Qrvey into existing web pages and applications.
 Every part of the Qrvey platform can easily be embedded.

-Finally, there is Qrvey Composer, which is a web-based application where primary user scan build forms, datasets, analytics, workflows and more.
-The Qrvey application has been 100% widgetized, ensuring that everything you can do with the app can also be done with embedded widgets.
+Finally, there is Qrvey Composer, a web-based application used by Data Analysts to create and manage datasets, visualizations, and dashboards to share with external users.

 ![1_working_with_qrvey](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/get-started/architecture/1_working_with_qrvey.jpg#thumbnail)